 Of course the government is supplying companies with cheap, if not free, funds, through both the SBA and the Fed.
 The rub is that firms that have filed for Chapter 11 can't have them.

 When the SBA's Paycheck Protection Program (PPP) first got going in early April, firms that had filed for bankruptcy were surprised to find themselves excluded from it.
-Although the CARES Act itself contains no hint that they would be, the PPP application form asked applicants whether they are "involved in bankruptcy proceedings"; and the SBA denied funds to any that are.
+Although the CARES Act itself contains no hint that they would be, the PPP application form asks applicants whether they are "involved in bankruptcy proceedings"; and the SBA has denied funds to any that are.
 At last, on April 15th, the SBA posted an interim rule making its policy explicit: firms in bankruptcy were ineligible for PPP loans, while those that had filed for bankruptcy after having been offered PPP loans had either to cancel the loans or risk being charged with the "use of PPP funds for unauthorized purposes."

-The arguments the SBA offered in defense of its stance are puzzling, to say the least.
-It declared, first of all, that giving PPP funds to firms in bankruptcy "would present an unacceptably high risk of an unauthorized use of funds or non-repayment of unforgiven loans."
+The SBA's arguments in defense of its stance are puzzling, to say the least.
+It says, first of all, that giving PPP funds to firms in bankruptcy "would present an unacceptably high risk of an unauthorized use of funds or non-repayment of unforgiven loans."
 In fact, lending to DIPs is a lot less risky than lending to firms that may very well end up filing for bankruptcy after they get a loan, because (as we've seen) DIP lenders get priority over others in bankruptcy.
 Instead of protecting the SBA from losses, the SBA's policy could actually make it worse off, by encouraging firms to wait until they have their PPP funds on hand to file for bankruptcy, leaving the SBA to press its claims at court!

 The SBA's second argument, that "the Bankruptcy Code does not require any person to make a loan or a financial accommodation to a debtor in bankruptcy," hardly deserves a response.
 But for the record: as the same Code also does not prohibit any person from making a loan to a debtor in bankruptcy, it supplies the SBA with no reason at all for having taken the position it took.